 Learning to be ‘mindful’ is a key skill for improving well-being … even with just 8 minutes of daily practice.
 Try it out here with a few videos.

 Learning the mindfulness technique facilitates learning to be more self-aware.
 It’s a crucial first step to starting to use other behavior change skills.
+Please watch Dr. Marsha Linehan, founder of DBT (a variation of the theme of CBT), discuss what’s involved in the skill of Mindfulness.

 Mindfulness Meditation is NOT the same as a ‘relaxation skill’ – which quiets down your central nervous system … to relax when you’re too jazzed up with anxiety or too charged up to fall asleep.